jbeaven/sap-api-docs/sp-seal.md

 *   for parameter i_title:
 *   a simple ABAP primitive of type /BLCK/SP_STRING data gvs_title type /BLCK/SP_STRING.
 *   for parameter i_doc_id:
 *   a simple ABAP primitive of type /BLCK/SP_INT data gvi_doc_id type /BLCK/SP_INT.
-*   when the the result of the call is HTTP200 we expect type /BLCK/SP_BINARY data gr_http200 type /BLCK/SP_BINARY.
+*   when the result of the call is HTTP200 we expect type /BLCK/SP_BINARY data gr_http200 type /BLCK/SP_BINARY.

 *** set data according to requirements of the API call